InflectionPointNFT/Avastars-Contracts/docs/project/UnitTestOutput.md

     ✓ should reflect change of generation and series in newly minted primes (631684 gas)

   Contract: AvastarTeleporter
-    ✓ should not allow system administrator to approve trait access for another user's primes (24551 gas) ✓ should not allow minter to approve trait access for another user's primes (24551 gas) ✓ should not allow an unapproved stranger to use traits on a prime (23236 gas) ✓ should allow owner to approve trait access for a specific set of their primes (89215 gas) ✓ should allow a handler to use traits for primes they are approved for (43995 gas) ✓ should not allow a handler to use more traits on a prime without being approved again (23236 gas) ✓ should allow anyone to render the art for a given Avastar ✓ should not allow system administrator to change the token URI base when contract is not paused (25153 gas) ✓ should allow the sysadmin to change the token URI base when contract is paused (100279 gas)
+    ✓ should allow anyone to get the metadata for an avastar ✓ should not allow system administrator to approve trait access for another user's primes (24662 gas) ✓ should not allow minter to approve trait access for another user's primes (24662 gas) ✓ should not allow an unapproved stranger to use traits on a prime (23347 gas) ✓ should allow owner to approve trait access for a specific set of their primes (89326 gas) ✓ should allow a handler to use traits for primes they are approved for (44106 gas) ✓ should not allow a handler to use more traits on a prime without being approved again (23347 gas) ✓ should allow anyone to render the art for a given Avastar ✓ should allow anyone to retrieve the wave for a given Avastar by Token ID ✓ should not allow system administrator to change the token URI base when contract is not paused (25109 gas) ✓ should allow the sysadmin to change the token URI base when contract is paused (100224 gas)

   Contract: PrimeFactory
-    ✓ should not allow system administrator to create a prime (24572 gas) ✓ should not allow non-minters to create a prime (24572 gas) ✓ should allow minter to create a prime (505737 gas) ✓ should allow minter to create a prime in same generation but different series, token id and serial both increase (581121 gas)
+    ✓ should not allow system administrator to create a prime (24594 gas) ✓ should not allow non-minters to create a prime (24594 gas) ✓ should allow minter to create a prime (505759 gas) ✓ should allow minter to create a prime in same generation but different series, token id and serial both increase (581143 gas)
-    ✓ should allow minter to create a prime different generation first series, token id increases and serial resets (580993 gas)
+    ✓ should allow minter to create a prime different generation first series, token id increases and serial resets (581015 gas)
-    ✓ should not allow minter to create a prime in the same generation with the same trait hash (25593 gas) ✓ should allow minter to create a prime in a different generation with same trait hash (581057 gas) ✓ should allow anyone to retrieve a prime by generation and serial number ✓ should allow anyone to retrieve a prime by token id
+    ✓ should not allow minter to create a prime in the same generation with the same trait hash (25615 gas) ✓ should allow minter to create a prime in a different generation with same trait hash (581079 gas) ✓ should allow anyone to retrieve a prime by generation and serial number ✓ should allow anyone to retrieve a prime by token id

   Contract: ReplicantFactory
-    ✓ should not allow system administrator to create a replicant (24453 gas) ✓ should not allow non-minters to create a replicant (24453 gas) ✓ should not allow minter to create a replicant with a hash used by a prime in same generation (25474 gas) ✓ should allow minter to create a replicant (380805 gas) ✓ should allow minter to create a replicant same generation, serial increases (396125 gas) ✓ should allow minter to create a replicant different generation, token id increases and serial resets (381061 gas) ✓ should not allow minter to create a replicant in the same generation with the same trait hash (25410 gas) ✓ should allow minter to create a replicant in a different generation with same trait hash (381061 gas) ✓ should allow anyone to retrieve a replicant by generation and serial number ✓ should allow anyone to retrieve a replicant by token id
+    ✓ should not allow system administrator to create a replicant (24475 gas) ✓ should not allow non-minters to create a replicant (24475 gas) ✓ should not allow minter to create a replicant with a hash used by a prime in same generation (25496 gas) ✓ should allow minter to create a replicant (380827 gas) ✓ should allow minter to create a replicant same generation, serial increases (396147 gas) ✓ should allow minter to create a replicant different generation, token id increases and serial resets (381083 gas) ✓ should not allow minter to create a replicant in the same generation with the same trait hash (25432 gas) ✓ should allow minter to create a replicant in a different generation with same trait hash (381083 gas) ✓ should allow anyone to retrieve a replicant by generation and serial number ✓ should allow anyone to retrieve a replicant by token id

   Contract: TraitFactory
-    ✓ should allow sysadmin to create a trait (2436278 gas) ✓ should allow sysadmin to retrieve a trait
+    ✓ should allow sysadmin to create a trait (2442080 gas) ✓ should allow anyone to retrieve a trait's info
-    ✓ should not allow non-sysadmins to create traits (181241 gas) ✓ should not allow non-sysadmins to retrieve a trait ✓ should allow sysadmin to create and retrieve another trait (1941417 gas) ✓ should allow sysadmin to create a trait and extend its art (39292242 gas) ✓ should not allow sysadmin to create trait with bad value for generation (6721975 gas) ✓ should not allow sysadmin to create trait with bad value for gender (6721975 gas) ✓ should not allow sysadmin to create trait with bad value for gene (6721975 gas) ✓ should not allow sysadmin to create trait with empty array for series (180460 gas) ✓ should not allow sysadmin to create trait with bad value for series (6721975 gas) ✓ should not allow sysadmin to create trait with bad value for variation (180840 gas) ✓ should not allow sysadmin to create traits when contract is paused (238743 gas) ✓ should allow anyone to retrieve a trait id by generation, gene, and variation ✓ should allow descendent contracts to assemble artwork by generation and trait hash ✓ should allow the sysadmin to set the artist attribution for a generation (117107 gas) ✓ should allow anyone to retrieve the artist attribution for a generation
+    ✓ should allow sysadmin to retrieve a trait's art ✓ should not allow non-sysadmins to create traits (181343 gas) ✓ should not allow non-sysadmins to retrieve a trait's art ✓ should allow sysadmin to create and retrieve another trait (1947155 gas) ✓ should allow sysadmin to create a trait and extend its art (39297981 gas) ✓ should not allow sysadmin to create trait with bad value for generation (6721975 gas) ✓ should not allow sysadmin to create trait with bad value for gender (6721975 gas) ✓ should not allow sysadmin to create trait with bad value for gene (6721975 gas) ✓ should not allow sysadmin to create trait with empty array for series (180690 gas) ✓ should not allow sysadmin to create trait with bad value for series (6721975 gas) ✓ should not allow sysadmin to create trait with bad value for variation (181006 gas) ✓ should not allow sysadmin to create traits when contract is paused (238800 gas) ✓ should allow anyone to retrieve a trait id by generation, gene, and variation ✓ should allow descendent contracts to assemble artwork by generation and trait hash ✓ should allow the sysadmin to set the artist attribution for a generation (117107 gas) ✓ should allow anyone to retrieve the artist attribution for a generation

-  82 passing (2m)
+  85 passing (3m)
 ```

 #### ** Gas by Contract Method **